Cyril Stanley Bamberger: Postwar career

-Business career and later life
+Later life

 After retiring from the RAF in 1959, Bamberger went into business, founding a packaging materials company.
-He later ran an antiques business.
+He later ran an antiques business in Hampshire.
 He remained active in RAF matters and was closely involved with the Bentley Priory Battle of Britain Trust, of which he was vice-chairman.

 Bamberger died on 3 February 2008, aged 88.
 He was survived by his wife Heather, whom he married in 1954, and by three sons and a daughter.
 It was Bam's granddaughter who presented the Duchess of Cornwall with a posy at the unveiling of the Battle of Britain Monument in London on 18 September 2005.
+A Spitfire of No. 610 Squadron as it appeared when Bamberger flew it is displayed at Bentley Priory.